mbaileyfuturist/-Revature-Training-Project-1/README.md

-# Sophia's Best Batch ORM
+# The Best ORM

 ## Project Description
-Something like: A java based ORM for simplifying connecting to and from an SQL database without the need for SQL or connection management.
+The best ORM is a project used to map a Java class to a Postgress SQL table in a database as well as perfomr operations directly on the database using custom anotations, the Java Reflection class and the Java StringBuilder Class.

 ## Technologies Used